Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 #### Tag Prediction
 ***

 **Now** this is the real beast.
 I started by doing a test-train split, with initially keeping 1 million questions in my test set and 200,000 questions in my test set.
-Simply, feeding this into our goto Scikit- Learn models provided very deplorable results.
+Simply, feeding this into our go-to Scikit- Learn models provided very deplorable results.
 <br><br>

-Then, I went surfing on the internet and found a real gem - *[fasttest](https://pypi.python.org/pypi/fasttext)*, a Word Representation package by Facebook.
+Then, I went surfing on the internet and found a real gem - *[fasttext](https://pypi.python.org/pypi/fasttext)*, a Word Representation package by Facebook.
 It has a very straight-forward schematic; the best this of all - you do not need to go through preparing a Word Representation using  Tf-Idf Vectorizer.
 <br><br>

 Although, this is a plus, fasttext takes in input as a text file arranges in the order of one data point per line separated by a label prefix and the corresponding label. <br>